 Rocky Mankins is the late husband of GWU accounting professor, Sandy Mankins.
 Having graduated with his undergraduate accounting degree from Concord University, his Master of Accountancy degree from West Virginia University, and earning his CPA license, Rocky devoted 33 years of his life to the accounting profession.
 He served in both public and corporate accounting positions.
 He was always passionate about his profession and the development of new professionals through education.
 Thus, he was enthusiastic and supportive regarding his wife’s position as an accounting educator.
 He loved accounting and he loved Gardner-Webb University.

 Scott is a 2016 graduate from the undergraduate accounting program and a 2018 graduate from the Master of Accountancy program, both at GWU.
 While pursuing his undergraduate degree, he was also a member of the GWU baseball team.
 He served as a Tax Intern from June 2015 to August 2015 with McGladrey LLP, and again from May 2016 to August 2016 with the same firm, restructured under the name RSM US LLP.
 He currently serves in a permanent position as Senior Tax Associate with RSM US LLP in Charlotte, NC.
 As both an undergraduate and graduate student at GWU, Scott exemplied leadership and persistence.
-Scott is a great example of why The Godbold School of Business is proud of the students they graduate from their programs.
+Scott is a great example of why The Godbold College of Business is proud of the students they graduate from their programs.
 Application Deadline: March 15